HazemSamir/HazemSamir.github.io/_posts/2016-07-25-spam-emails-to-github-users-python.md

 So unfortunately we will need to make another request for each user in this list using `login` value with the single user request so that we can get his name and his public email.

-**Secondly,** we notice is github will not send us all the users at once.
+**Secondly,** we notice that github will not send us all the users at once.
 Which is reasonable, this will be a huge json file which will consume both their resources and ours.
 So they will send us the response in patches and we can retrieve these patches using the `since` parameter which take as value the last user id you want to get its next patch.

 **Thirdly,** github allow max 60 requests per hour for unauthenticated requests.
-Unfortunately, it will take a really long long long time to spam all github users using the same machine (requests with unauthenticated requests associated with ip address), however we can increase this rate by adding our github account to the request.
+Unfortunately, it will take a really long long long time to spam all github users using the same machine (requests with unauthenticated requests associated with ip address).
+However we can increase this rate by adding a github account to the request.
 But come on!
-I am a spammer now, so I want to be as anonymous as possible.
-But lets look to the shiny part: we are not in hurry we don't need to optimize the performance or launch threads so our lovely script is still simple.
+I am a spammer now, so I want to be more anonymous.
+Let's look at the shiny part: we are not in hurry, we don't need to optimize the performance or launch threads, our script is still simple and small.

 Let's write the code: